eduardoboucas/buildtimes/posts/2016-12-15-introducing-speedtracker/2016-12-15-introducing-speedtracker.md

 You can see a [demo dashboard](https://demo.speedtracker.org/) tracking the performance of CSS-Tricks.com, which is served from this repository.
 There is also a [dashboard](https://mdn.speedtracker.org/) tracking Mozilla’s MDN.

-{% include helpers/image.html, name="speedtracker3.png", caption="Slack notifications" %}
+{% include helpers/image.html name:"speedtracker3.png" caption:"Slack notifications" %}

 My plan will never be to compete with paid enterprise solutions, but to provide a free and modest alternative that brings this type of tooling to people that otherwise wouldn’t have access to it.